kubernetes-sigs/cluster-api/docs/proposals/20200220-cluster-resource-set.md

      name: calico-conf
 ```

 The resources in ClusterResourceSet will be applied to matching clusters.
+There is many-to-many mapping between Clusters and ClusterResourceSets: Multiple ClusterResourceSets can match with a cluster; and multiple clusters can match with a single ClusterResourceSet.
 A configmap will be created in the management cluster to keep track of which resources are applied by ClusterResourceSet resources.
 There will be one configmap per workload cluster.

 Example: